How to Evaluate an AI Consulting Partner: 12 Questions (2026)

 2. Who specifically will work on my project?

 Many consulting firms sell on senior people and deliver with junior ones.
 Ask for the names and backgrounds of the team members who will actually be working on your project.
 Ask what percentage of their time they will dedicate to you.
-Then hold them to it in the contract.
+Then hold them to it in the contract — the SOW should name the delivery team and specify their allocation.
+Without that, you have no recourse when the team you met never shows up.

 3. What did you build for a client that failed, and what did you do about it?